kodaloid/mosaic-framework/README.md

 This project includes a `package.json` file with a number of useful scripts.
 To use them first make sure you have NodeJS installed, then in the terminal type `npm install` (only needs to be done once) to download the necessary dependencies.

-To compile both SASS and TypeScript, you can then use either `npm run dev` (startup watch on both compilers) or `npm run prod` to compile once.
+To compile both SASS and TypeScript, you can then use either `npm run dev` (start-up watch on both compilers) or `npm run prod` to compile once.

 ## Conclusion